-- Review, process, gather, and compile accounting transactions and documents for overall completeness, accuracy, and compliance.
+- Review, process, gather, and compile accounting transactions and documents for completeness, accuracy, and compliance.

-- Review transactions, support documents, journal postings, etc. for accuracy, consistency, authorizations and compliance.
-Monitor transactions in accounting systems for clearing and outstanding items.
+- Monitor transaction in accounting systems for clearing and outstanding items.

 - Resolve transactional inquiries, escalate broader issues.